Fiddle Leaf Fig Tree (Real)

 - Has big dramatic violin-shaped, waxy dark green foliage.

-- Its tall, columnar, sculptural shape is perfect for tight corners making it the perfect accent plant.
+- It's tall, columnar, and the sculptural shape is perfect for tight corners making it the perfect accent plant.

 - Tough plant that adapts easily to new conditions.